Edward-Roshan/Edward-Roshan/README.md

   + **‣ DataOps**: Take responsibility to All of data.
 Manage and control sensitive data to other roles.
 Manage OLAP or OLTP.
   + **‣ AIOps**: Having experience and knowledge to use and AI tools to solve specific problem.
 Use AI tools to find potential income value.
 Provide business intelligence report to company strategy layer.
 Guide the decision-making layer to make decisions.
   + **‣ FinOps**: FinOps is an operational framework and cultural practice which maximizes the business value of cloud and technology, enables timely data-driven decision making, and creates financial accountability through collaboration between engineering, finance, and business teams. ~ [Trends](https://www.finops.org/introduction/what-is-finops/)
+- 🤖 **Everything has been changed!
+AI can do everything:** https://github.com/anyone-developer/ai-made-hotel-booking

 ## 🪡 My Artifacts:

 <table>